 Unfortunately, some children live with the anger and frustration of their parents and act out what they perceive as normal.
 Eventually, they cause problems at school, develop low self-esteem and, in some cases, become loners who feel unworthy, unloved, and eventually lash out at society.

-Communication with your spouse and how it affects your children is a topic you must come to terms with.
+Communication in your marriage with your spouse and how it affects your children is a topic you must come to terms with.
 Unless and until you do, it is your children who will suffer the after-effects.
 So be mindful of the communication in your marriage – nurture it and it will reap rewards.